-On Tuesday morning, March 10, 2015, the Fiscal Policy Institute will present its annual New York City budget briefing to the Economic Justice and Social Welfare Network at the Federation of Protestant Welfare Agencies (281 Park Avenue South at 22nd Street, Room A, NYC).
-The briefing presentation will be from 3:00 p.m. to 4:30 p.m.
+On Tuesday morning, February 12, 2015, the Fiscal Policy Institute will present a New York State Budget briefing to the Economic Justice and Social Welfare Network at the Federation of Protestant Welfare Agencies.
+The briefing presentation will be from 9:30 a.m. to 11:00 a.m.
 The briefing is open to the public.
 To register for this free event, please click here.

 The briefing will examine various aspects of the governor’s Executive Budget including such topics as:

 - Austerity Budgeting/Financial Plan: What are the impacts of continued austerity spending resulting from the governor’s self-imposed 2 percent state spending cap?
 Is it necessary to continue this austerity spending which will result in billions in unspecified cuts in out years when incomes and tax receipts are growing 4-6 percent per year?

 - 2015-16 Executive Budget: What are the major policy issues that the governor addresses in the Executive Budget?
 Are there any glaring omissions in the issues being addressed?
 What is the overall impact of the governor’s proposed budget on the ability of the state to meet its major social and economic challenges and opportunities such as the exceptionally high child poverty rates in the major Upstate cities?